bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 * Task Agnostic

 ???
-- Deep learning learns feature representations rather than relying on manual effort.

-In traditional machine we have to manually define the features of the data we want to make predictions on.
-Features are the observable properties or characteristics of the objects being analayzed, like edges, or more specifically, the floppy ears of a dog or pointy ears of a cat.

-The process of feature engineering is very time intensive and requires expert domain knowledge.

-In contrast, deep learning is learning the features automatically.

-- Can learn much more complex functions than traditional ML methods

-Deep learning is like taking millions of linear regressions and putting them all together.
-In linear regression you can learn the relationship between two features, but with deep learning you can learn the relationships between millions of features.

-Domain Neutral
-- Neural networks don’t need to know anything about the problem domain they are working in
+Deep learning is generalizable and more powerful than traditional machine learning.
 Neural networks don't need to know anything about the problem domain they are working in.
 In fact, they don't even know that they are operating on images.
 All they see are numbers.

-Task Agnostic
-- The same algorithms can be used for different tasks - they just need to be trained on different data

-The same algorithms can be used for different tasks.

-If I wanted to have an algorithm to tell me if an image is a cat or a dog, it could also tell me if something was a hot dog or a pizza, or distinguish between different people.
+The same deep learning algorithms can be used for different tasks.
+If I wanted to have an algorithm to tell me if an image is a cat or a dog, it could also tell me if something was a hot dog or a pizza.

 The code doesn't need to change, only the data being used to train the network.